mozilla/extension-workshop/src/content/documentation/publish/third-party-library-usage.md

 {% capture content %}

+## Use of package managers

+Extensions developers can use package managers and package repositories like [npm](https://www.npmjs.com/) to retrieve third party libraries.

+With a default npm configuration, third party library dependencies are declared in the project's `package.json` file: this qualifies as a third party library link as [previously described](#how-to-determine-the-third-party-library-link).

+Reviewers must be be able to retrieve and review all packages used by your extension, so the use of private packages or non-public registries is not recommended.
+If you do, you will need to provide reviewers with access to the private packages.
+Access information should be provided along with build instructions as part of the [source code submission](https://extensionworkshop.com/documentation/publish/source-code-submission/) process.

+{% endcapture %}
+{% include modules/one-column.liquid,
+  id: "use-of-package-managers"
+  content: content
+%}

+{% capture content %}

 ## Communicating third-party library links to the reviewer

 You can add the links to the “Notes for Reviewers” section of your extension’s details on AMO.